Delve.ai

 Imagine if your company wanted to sell a new lawn mower in the 1990s.
 As an employee, you would use newspapers, direct mails, fax ads, Yellow pages, TV ads, or billboards to advertise your product.
 Once the buyers came to know about the new lawn mower, they would directly contact your salespeople.
 And then, they would hopefully buy your product.

-Buyer personas are fictional prototypes that represent your actual buyers.
-They not only help you understand them but can also predict their future behavior.
+A buyer persona is a fictional prototype that represents your actual buyers.
+It not only helps you understand them but can also predict their future behavior.

 But how were buyer personas initially created?
 What were some of the methods used to create them?
 Continue reading this article to get a thorough understanding of the history and development of buyer personas through the ages.